KeepError/InnoSchedule/README.md

 - 2 for Lab
 - 3 for others (masters have no division for lectures, tutorials and labs)

+Teacher gender:
+- 0 for female
+- 1 for male

 Start and end time is saved in "%H:%M" format (e.g. 09:00)

 All groups in group_lessons except course groups (e.g. English) should have some prefix (e.g. 'EN') to differ them from course groups

 Days are iterated from 0, because that is how datetime.datetime works

+Different threads should use different sqlite connection.
+Therefore, a new connection is created each time request is executed.

 # Main architecture